PaulaRybicka0114/challenge_portfolio_paulinarybicka/README.md

 ### Subtask 3 - some warm-up tasks

-**1. Wyświetl tabelę actors w kolejności alfabetycznej sortując po kolumnie surname**
+**1. Display the actors table in alphabetical order sorting by surname column**

 SELECT *